Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 12. DNS Spoofing

-CyberSecurity attackers have long used DNS vulnerabilities to alter the IP addresses stored on DNS servers and resolvers using fake entries so that the targeted user can be redirected to a that is controlled by the hacker rather than to a legitimate website.
+CyberSecurity attackers have long used DNS vulnerabilities to alter the IP addresses stored on DNS servers and resolvers using fake entries so that the targeted user can be redirected to a fake website that is controlled by the hacker rather than to a legitimate website.
 The fake websites are designed to resemble the legitimate site the victim was trying to visit.
 Hence they aren’t suspicious when the victim is asked to enter login credentials to what the victim thinks is an authentic website.

 How to prevent DNS Spoofing